thkukuk/kubic-control/README.md

 On the machine where `kubicd` is running, `/etc/kubicd` and `/var/lib/kubic-control` should be part of the backup.

+## Upgrade Notes

+There was a change in `go` in certificate handling.
+If you get an error message like `ERRO[0000] could not initialize: rpc error: code = Unavailable desc = connection error: desc = "transport: authentication handshake failed: x509: certificate relies on legacy Common Name field, use SANs or temporarily enable Common Name matching with GODEBUG=x509ignoreCN=0"`, please remove `/etc/kubicd/pki/KubicD.*` and run `kubicctl certificates initialize` again.

 ## Notes

 `Kubicd` does not store any informations about the state of the kubernetes